asr1/digital-garden/src/site/notes/Licensing VS DRM.md

 Whenever To The Moon or KOTOR dropped below $3, I'd grab a copy or two (TTM regularly went for 99¢).
 Eventually this got worse, [[Software and Technology/Doctorow's Enshittification\|as these things always do]].
 Nothing gold can stay.
 But there was a brief time where we proved that piracy can be conquered.

+### Back to the point

+That was a bit of a tangent.
+If you license your artwork and it's easy and affordable, most people will take that route.
+Yeah, some people will steal it anyway, just like some people continued to use LimeWire well after iTunes provided legal access for music.

+***Note:** I am not suggesting that artists charge less for art.
+That's an entirely different argument, and not one I support.*

+My argument is mostly that those people aren't your customers.
+They were never going to buy your music anyway.

+There are people who download an album or two a year.
+They might buy your music!
+Then there are people who download gigabytes of music every day.
+They aren't interested in your music, they're interested in owning the music.
+It's not personal.
+It's [[Consumerism\|Consumerism]].

+There are studies that show that pirates are [more likely to spend money on music](https://torrentfreak.com/pirates-spend-much-more-money-on-music-study-shows-160226/) compared to non-pirates.
+It seems counter intuitive!
+But think about it: the people who steal music are the people who *really like music!*

+> More than one-third of all music buyers (35%) pirate tracks on the side.
+Interestingly, this group appears to consist of the music industry’s most valuable customers.
+>
+> The results show that average Americans (pirates included) spend $19 on CDs and music downloads per year, a number that goes up to $33 among pirates alone.

+Perhaps they like more music than they can reasonably afford, or they try music before they buy it.
+I can't say.
+What I can say is that these things are complex

 ## Adobe